'You Either Get Shot, You Die Or Go To Jail': Philadelphia Man Opening Youth Center To Help Kids Get Out Of 'The Game'

 Local Senator Calls For State Of Emergency After More Than 30 People Shot In Philadelphia Over Weekend

-The non-profit helps at-risk youth, offering everything from free after-school programs to hot meals before school.
+The nonprofit helps at-risk youth, offering everything from free after-school programs to hot meals before school.

 The problem was, there wasn’t a central gathering place until now.